wiseman-timelord/WiseRain/README.md

 ### STATUS: DEVELOPMENT
 This is a work in progress, progress will be slow, occasionally it will be improved, probably a little between projects.
-- Optimize & Improve powershell scripts, DONE: "monitor.ps1".
+- Optimize & Improve powershell scripts, DONE: "monitor.ps1", "network.ps1".
 - A stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box.
 - A task list panel with input, self-maintenence/prioritizing.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...
-- Version 1.00 is a good lightweight base with a timer of 5000, for people wishing to develop their own powershell based scripts.
+- Version 1.00 is a good lightweight base, for people wishing to develop their own powershell based scripts.
 - Version => 1.05, has a few more, features and improvements, and uses a Psd1 file requiring saving each iteration of a <1kb temp file.

 ### FEATURES